Skip to Content

 Landing in Cyprus soon?

 There are two main airports in Cyprus – Larnaca Airport is the main one and there's also one in Paphos – so don't get mixed up with where you're landing!
-There is a shuttle bus serving the airports to the main cities, but we find it best to either hire your own car or pre-book a private transfer before you arrive to avoid waiting at the airport.
+There is a shuttle bus serving the airports to the main cities, but we find it best to either hire a car or pre-book a private transfer before you arrive to avoid waiting at the airport.

 There is no specific gay area in Cyprus but there are some great gay beaches!